phansch/philhansch.net/archive.md

 </p>
 # phansch.de #

-All posts from my old blog on blog.phansch.de.
-The early ones are in German and I do not plan on translating them.
+<small>All posts from my old blog on blog.phansch.de.
+The early ones are in German and I do not plan on translating them.</small>
 <p id="phansch">
 {% for post in site.posts %}
   {% if post.wordpress_id != null and post.plyturonnet == null %}